bobermaniac/Scribe/README.md

 * ~~Common Objective C library with implementations used in generated files~~
 * ~~Validation?~~
     * Automatic validators for `_Notnull` type annotation.
+* Undo manager
+    * Based on tracker?
+It is possible if we ask him to save all history on demand
 * ~~TESTS~~
     * Tests for parser/gen — how to test them?
 Check it out
 * Scribe directives inheritance and overriding